NajiyaFatma/NajiyaFatma.github.io/_pages/researchinterests.md

 - **Derive** analytical predictiors using queueing theory and probability distributions to estimate patient wait time.
 - **Design** patient diversion algorithms (from one hospital to another) to balance patient load and overall hospital network utilization.
-- **Develop** a hybrid simulation-driven machine learning (*Hybrid Sim-ML*) approach to predict overall length of stay of patients across healthcare facilities.
+- **Develop** a hybrid simulation-driven machine learning (*Hybrid Sim-ML*) approach to estimate patient overall length of stay across healthcare facilities.

 The performances of these objectives were demonstrated within a DES-based hospital network.